taiman9/Machine-learning/softmax-regression/README.md

-Please view the 'softmax-regression.pdf' for assignment details.
+Please view the 'softmax-regression.pdf' file for assignment details.